theo-armour/theo-armour.github.io/snippets/repos/spider-ladybug.md

 * Produce results that are reproducible abd verifiable
 * Do all this in a manner that is fast, easy and simple

-There are two parts to the solition
+There are two parts to the solution
 * Draw the shadows on the ground
 * Draw the shade and shadows on the building